kermitt2/grobid-ner/grobid-ner/doc/annotation-guidelines.md

 Note that as the entity is not adjacent to any other entity, the ```B-``` marker is optional.

-2. __WWI__ is not maked as Named Entity and should be tagged as ACRONYM
+2. __WWI__ is not marked as Named Entity but it's an acronym for the previous Entity and should be tagged along with in the same EVENT:

 ```
+(          EVENT
-WWI        B-ACRONYM
+WWI        EVENT
+)          EVENT
 ```

 3. __Europe__ refers to the european continent, therefore the class LOCATION is correct.